 Information for delegates

-Early career chemists from over 30 Commonwealth countries will be selected to attend and present their research at CCC2025.
-Each country will also nominate senior representatives to attend the Congress and join the third Annual General Meeting of Commonwealth Chemistry on Wednesday 14 May.
+Early career chemists from over 30 Commonwealth countries have been selected to attend and present their research at CCC2025.
+Each country has also nominated senior representatives to attend the Congress and join the 5th Annual General Meeting of Commonwealth Chemistry on the afternoon of Wednesday 14 May 2025.

 Commonwealth Chemistry is grateful to the Chemists’ Community Fund, the benevolent fund of the Royal Society of Chemistry, for funding for early career researchers to attend the meeting.